 5. Assemble and done

 I want to focus on documenting what steps I undertake on my way to the endproject and what lessons I learn along the way.
+If there is anything you are missing, or is unclear feel free to reach out: mortenjoes[at]gmail.com.

 Also a massive shoutout to Pladask Elektrisk who helped me get started on the hardware side of things.
 Very knowledgable and helpfull.
 Check out their stuff, it's next level.